netgroup-polito/Veribaton/README.md

 ## Contribution
 In order to contribute to the project, it is possible to clone the repository from sources as described in installation steps.
 The source code resides in folder `/src/main/java`.
+The project files are in the IntelliJ IDEA format, but given the nature of Spring Boot framework, any editor can be used to contribute.
 Follows a description of the different packages in which is detailed the class relationship between components.

 ### Packages description